 Temporary presence may be a concern for employers, but in the post-COVID environment, many employees have been working in a different state for months and this may be permanent, so in most cases any temporary presence rules have been met.

 There are also several states that maintain a "Convenience of Employer" rule.
-Connecticut, Arkansas, Delaware, Nebraska, New York and Pennsylvania sometimes apply a "convenience of the employer" test to tax out-of-state employees who work for in-state employers.
+Connecticut, Delaware, Nebraska, New York and Pennsylvania sometimes apply a "convenience of the employer" test to tax out-of-state employees who work for in-state employers.
+New Jersey is considering similar legislation in 2023.
 In these states, such employees are taxable unless the employer requires the services to be performed out-of-state.
 There are several variations on rules and enforcement.
 For example, recent New York audit letters specify that earnings are taxable to New York unless the taxpayer is working from a bona fide office of the employer located out of state, as opposed to telecommuting from a home office outside of New York.

 A separate concern, if employees are working in different states, may be the biggest consideration: State corporate or other business activity taxes can apply, if even a single employee is working in a state.
 In effect, if an employer did not previously have a recognized office in a state, but one employee starts working from there, this can trigger entirely new registration requirements and tax liabilities.
 It may be necessary to register with the secretary of state and relevant tax authorities, provide a registered agent address, and pay corporate and business activity taxes, sales taxes and employment taxes, including employee withholding.
 There are often state and local licenses and business permits as well.

 Some states waived this "nexus" test for employees working from home due to COVID, but these provisions have generally expired.
 Also, state corporate tax apportionment calculations are often based on a company's payroll in the state, so remote workers can change the amount of corporate taxes due.